Phoebe Tonkin: Other projects

+Fashion

+Labeled a fashion icon, Tonkin's fashion choices and public appearances have been widely publicised.
+Her promotion of Australian fashion and partnerships with major brands such as Chanel and Tiffany & Co. have also garnered significant media attention.
+She was included in Maxims Hot 100 lists in 2021 and 2022.
+According to the public polling website Ranker, Tonkin is the second-most stunning Australian actress.

 Tonkin has appeared as the face of New York-based stylist Ilona Hamer's swimwear line "Matteau Swim" from 2015 to 2017, completing 3 seasons with the brand.
 She supported the lifestyle clothing line for Witchery in 2015.

 In September 2017, Tonkin appeared in the ad campaign "Journey To The Wild Side" for Smythson to promote their latest product range.

 Tonkin is a Chanel brand ambassador.
 For the April 2018 issue of Vogue Australia, Tonkin underwent another photoshoot in partnership with Chanel makeup director Lucia Pica.
 She was revealed in September 2018 as one of nine women taking part in a digital campaign for Chanel's Gabrielle line of products.

 In October 2020, Tonkin launched her own clothing brand "Lesjour!", a sustainable loungewear brand which Tonkin describes as being inspired by the leisure suit of the 70's and California living.
 Tonkin cited that the clothing brand was the reason she relocated permanently from New York back to LA - where the brand was designed, manufactured using EcoVero, and ships from.
 Tonkin stated that she'd had the idea for a clothing brand for two years, and decided to launch it as her job as an actress was affected by the COVID-19 pandemic.